Global Consumer Insights Survey 2022 | Pulse 3 – Middle East findings

 The speed of the shift in consumer sentiment reflected by our findings is a reminder that retailers cannot afford to adopt a wait-and-see strategy as the region’s shoppers emerge from a period of lockdown, economic uncertainty and emotional stress.
 A new, digitised market is taking shape, which already looks increasingly different from the region’s pre-pandemic consumer landscape.

-The regional respondents were from the UAE, Saudi Arabia and Egypt, at least 18 years old and were required to have shopped online at least once in the previous year.
+This latest Pulse 3 of the Global Consumer Insights Survey includes responses from 526 consumers from the UAE, Saudi Arabia and Egypt.
+The respondents were at least 18 years old and were required to have shopped online at least once in the previous year.

 Transaction Services Partner and Consumer Markets Leader, PwC Middle East